DaymudeLab/assembly-theory-JOSS/paper.md

 # Tests and Benchmarks

-`ORCA` includes test and benchmark suites for software validation and performance evaluation, respectively.
+`assembly-theory` includes test and benchmark suites for software validation and performance evaluation, respectively.
 Both suites are backed by curated reference datasets representing different classes of molecules, arranged roughly in order of increasing molecular size and complexity:

 - `gdb13_1201`: 1,201 small, organic molecular structures sampled from GDB-13, a database of enumerated chemical structures containing Carbon, Hydrogen, Nitrogen, Oxygen, Sulfur, and Chlorine that are constrained only by valence rules and quantum mechanics but may not be chemically stable or synthesizable [@Reymond2015-chemicalspace].